 November brings cooler temperatures, great events and Thanksgiving.
-And it's an election year -- as if you didn't know.
-(I'll be so glad when that's over)!
 It also bring some great festivals where we can celebrate with amazing foods and beverages.
 How will you celebrate Thanksgiving this year?

 What: The once-a-year Dallas Sample Sale at Market Hall at Dallas Market Center an event you won't want to miss.
 Get a head start on your holiday shopping at one of the best wholesale merchandise outlets in the world.
 Holiday décor, gourmet foods, home furnishings, apparel, accessories and many unique gifts.

 When: 2012 Preview sale Nov 8 from 6 p.m. to 9 p.m. and it benefits Salvation Army's Angel Tree.
 Shop Nov 9-10 from 10 a.m. to 7 p.m. and Nov11 from 11 a.m. to 5 p.m.

 Where: Dallas Market Center, 2100 Stemmon s Freeway, Dallas, TX 75207.
 214-655-1600

 What: There will be 3 performances of no-holds-barred, PRCA sanctioned, rodeo competition featuring Bull Riding, Saddle Bronc Riding, Team Roping, Steer Wrestling, Bareback Riding, Tie-Down Roping and Barrel Racing.

 Where: Allen Event Center